Bulat Utemuratov: Career

-President Nazarbayev

-After Kazakhstan became an independent country in 1991, President Nursultan Nazarbayev selected Utemuratov to go to Vienna and find economic opportunities for the new republic.

-After Utemuratov returned, he stayed close to President Nazarbayev and held several senior roles in the Kazakh government, including secretary of the security council from 2003 to 2006 and head of the presidential property management directorate from 2006 to 2008.
+From 2003 to 2006 he was secretary of the security council and head of the presidential property management directorate from 2006 to 2008.

-From 2008 to 2013, he was described as an "adviser to the president" and he also held a role as a special representative to Kyrgyzstan.
+From 2008 to 2013, Utemuratov, was described as an "adviser to the president" and held a role as a special representative to Kyrgyzstan.

 This close relationship with Nazarbayev led to Utemuratov being given the nickname "the grey cardinal" in Kazakhstan.
+The Times quoted a spokeswoman for Utemuratov saying he: "is neither a middleman, nor proxy for President Nazarbayev" and that he had not profited from his relationship with the President.